-How long can I Drive with Power Steering Fluid Leak?
+How Long Can I Drive with Power Steering Fluid Leak?

 Obviously, the power steering fluid leak won’t leave you helpless on the side of the road.
-However, if this leakage problem is not handled timely, it can also wreck the car, causing its repair more expensive than you imagined.
+However, if this leakage problem is not handled timely, it can also wreck the car, causing its repair to be more expensive than you imagined.

 So, when it comes to power steering fluid leak, make sure to drive your car unless you get to any nearest station for replacing the fluid and getting the repair done.
 Now the question arises, for how much miles a person can drive with the leaking power steering fluid?
 To get the answer, let’s continue reading it.